 Can I have a pool?
 Can I build this home?
 I mean, much less anything about your homes and all of this.
 I'd like to know before I waste one single moment of my precious time.
 So that's where we tripled the workload of the OCS.

 Kevin Weitzel: I think the one place that this is not going to change in a way I say not, I'm seeing this word very loosely, but in custom home builders, you know, if I'm buying a production home, I want these conveniences.

 I want to know all the information upfront.
 If I'm over in Kansas and I'm going to visit, you know, Gary Star at Star Homes, and I'm going to have them build me a $5 million mansion because I've earned it and I deserve it.
 Well, then dark two-ten.
 I want to have that champagne treatment.
 When I walk into their office, I want to shake hands with the guy that has his name on the sign.

 You know, [00:38:00] there is the difference and that is the market that really can stick to the here's, how we build houses.
 Here's how we sell houses.
 I get it.
 But if you're in the production world and you're not.
 If you haven't got a kick in the pants that says that you need to have a quality website that is engaging, you have to have digital tools on there that function.
 You have to have an online sales counselor, an online sales process that is inviting and easy to use.
 You're not gonna be around five years,

 Meredith Oliver: Five years.
 You have to move faster.
-You have to, you have to answer questions and move faster.
+You have to answer questions and move faster.
 When you're going to build a $5 million custom home.

-I don't know.
 We'll have to figure to that out.
-But, you know, is there any type of last advice or something that you just wanted to share today?
-You know, as we kind of wrap up, near,
+Is there any type of last advice or something that you just wanted to share today as we kind of wrap up here?

 Meredith Oliver: Yeah.
 Well, I want to encourage everyone when you're listening to trust your numbers, trust your data, trust your analytics.